 This Works Deep Sleep Pillow Spray, $29

-This popular sleep spray contains a mixture of essential oils, including lavender and chamomile, which help some people to fall asleep a little easier.
+This popular sleep spray contains a mixture of essential oils, including lavender and chamomile, which help some people fall asleep easier.
 To use it, simply spritz your pillow a few minutes before going to sleep, and the spray will continue to work throughout the night.

 Marpac Dohm Classic Sound Machine, $44.95